 With assistance from the Business crew, the House Manager will:

 - Poster specific areas of the Five college campuses and centers of So.
 Hadley, Amherst, and Northampton with posters publicizing the production.
-Put up posters on the MHC campus (academic/administrative and residence halls) along with table tents in all of the dorms and campus center.
+Put up posters on the MHC campus (academic/administrative and residence halls) along with table tents in all of the residence halls and campus center.

 - Assist with the opening night party.
 Parties are normally held in the lobby following opening night.
 The House Management team will set up tables, prepare platters and drinks when necessary and clean up the entire space following the party.